-Research and engagement is a new and innovative part of our work at Waverley Care, building on our 30 years of experience providing support, testing and training in communities across Scotland.
+Research and engagement is a new and innovative area of our work at Waverley Care, building on our 30 years of experience providing support, testing and training in communities across Scotland.

-We're primarily funded by the Scottish Government to engage with people who are living with HIV and Hepatitis C, as well as people who are affected by poor sexual health in Scotland.
-Our research and engagement team is made up of Jennifer Goff (Research and Engagement Manager), Francis Osis (Community Heritage Officer), Collett O'Connor (National Peer Support and Volunteering Lead) and Kirsty Kay (Research Officer).
-We also include the Fourth 90 Research Participatory Action Research Team, Remote and Rural Participatory Action Research Team and Heritage Community History Peer Research Team.
+Our research and engagement team works with people who are living with HIV and Hepatitis C, as well as people who are disproportionately affected by poor sexual health in Scotland.
+The team is made up of Francis Osis (Community Heritage Officer), Collett O'Connor (National Peer Support and Volunteering Lead) and Kirsty Kay (Research Officer).
+We also include three Co-Researcher teams: Fourth 90 Research Participatory Action Research Team, Remote and Rural Participatory Action Research Team and Heritage Community History Peer Research Team.

 About our Research and Engagement Work

-The evidence gathered by our research and engagement work will be used to smash HIV, hepatitis C and sexual health stigma, while helping Scotland:
+The evidence gathered by our research and engagement work is used to smash HIV, hepatitis C and sexual health stigma, while helping Scotland:

-- exploring the history of HIV and AIDS in Scotland through our community heritage oral history project
+- the history of HIV and AIDS in Scotland through our community heritage oral history project

 Our Research and Engagement Ethos